 Parham is a pure component oriented programming language.

 A Parham program is a collection of components.
-Every component is implemented as a separate file.
+A component can use other components to provide its service.

 Interaction with C Language

 In the current version of the Parham compiler, it is possible that a Parham program calls C functions or a method of a Parham component is called from a C function.